0x73746F66/trivialsec-trivialscan-lambda/src/config/pci_dss/3.2.1/requirement_10.2.md

-Set up an automatic log review mechanism to reproduce events
+### Set up an automatic log review mechanism to reproduce events

+10.2.7 Implement automated audit trails for all system components to reconstruct the following events: